-The City proposes to establish up to four equipment and construction material staging areas, each up to approximately one-acre in size, along the pipeline alignment in grazed seasonal wetlands outside of the 60-foot-wide construction corridor.
+The City proposes to establish up to four equipment and construction material staging areas, totaling approximately six acres, along the pipeline alignment in grazed seasonal wetlands outside of the 60-foot-wide construction corridor.
 An alternative to establishing staging areas outside of the construction corridor is to require that all equipment and materials be located within the 60-foot-wide corridor to minimize impacts to grazed seasonal wetlands.